 The workshop is free to attend, but you need to register.
 Click here for the registration form.

 The sessions will be chaired by Matthew Rampley and/or another member of the CRAACE team.
 The individual sessions will be announced separately via Facebook/Twitter and our website.
-The papers will be recorded and later uploaded to YouTube.
+The papers will be recorded and uploaded to our YouTube channel a few days after each event.

 4 February 2021 – Keynote lecture